 The United States is home to a panoply of animals and creatures from literally every walk of life.
-From a cutesy ring-tailed cat to a strange mole with the nose right out of a science fiction nightmare, North America has an extraordinary collection of life.
+From a cutesy ring-tailed cat to a strange mole with a nose right out of a science fiction nightmare, North America has an extraordinary collection of life.
 While 99% of these animals pose no risk of harm to humans.
 A few species should be avoided at all costs.
 Below is the definitive list of the most dangerous animals in the United States:

-Despite being cast a villain in far too many schlocky Hollywood movies, shark attacks are incredibly rare.
+Despite being cast as the villain in far too many schlocky Hollywood movies, shark attacks are incredibly rare.
 On average, the United States experiences just 16 shark attacks each year, with only 1 death every 2 years.
 The most recent attack occurred near Santa Cruz, California when a surfer had a fatal encounter with a Great White.
 While 99% of beachgoers are considered to be safe as they swim and splash about in the Pacific and Atlantic oceans, surfers and bodyboarders are at risk due to sharks mistaking them for fleeing seals.
 Sadly, tubular aerials can sometimes come at a steep price.

 The United States is home to three species of bear: Black, Grizzly, and Polar bears.
 Of these three, the Black bear is the least dangerous.
-Black bears aren’t aggressive if you keep your distance and stand your ground if you happen upon one.
-The best strategy is to try to scare it off.
+Black bears aren’t aggressive if you keep your distance and stand your ground.
+If you happen upon one, the best strategy is to try to scare it off.
 Yelling aloud and waving your arms about can make the bear think you are bigger than you are and a real threat.
 If the bear does charge you, do not attempt to escape into a tree.
 Black bears are savvy climbers and have no problem knocking you to the ground.

 If you bump into a Polar bear, on the other hand, you are likely in for a fight.
 Playing dead does not work with these massive one-ton killers.
 Polar bears out and about are looking for food no matter its size, shape, or form, and a meandering human makes for a tasty snack.
 Again, do not run.
 If you have bear spray, get ready to use it, spraying the bear directly in the face.
 If the bear physically attacks you, fight back at all costs, particularly the eyes and nose.
 Playing dead simply helps them finish the job.
 If, by some miracle, you somehow manage to survive an encounter with a Polar bear, you should probably reconsider the life decisions you’ve made to put you in such a dangerous position.